Ibrahim Sultan Polytechnic: Academic

-Cooperation

-Recently, a memorandum of understanding was signed between the Department of Polytechnic and Community College Management (JPPKK) with four local universities to establish the Malaysian Technical University Network Programme (MTUN).
-The university is Universiti Tun Hussein Onn Malaysia (UTHM), Universiti Teknikal Malaysia Melaka (UTeM), Universiti Malaysia Pahang (UMP) and Universiti Malaysia Perlis (UniMAP).

-Through this program, the university will allocate slots by 20 percent to polytechnic graduate students.
-Apart from that, the transfer of credit for polytechnic students will also be more simplified.
-This will provide opportunities for students to choose more variety of relevant courses.

 Ratings

 MQA PolyRate 2013

 Politeknik Ibrahim Sultan was evaluated and given a rating in PolyRate 2013 and classified as Tier 6 which is Outstanding polytechnics in Malaysia.

 This makes Politeknik Ibrahim Sultan as one of the best three of the 32 polytechnics in Malaysia until now.

 Achievement

-Social Responsibility
+Social responsibility

 Politeknik Ibrahim Sultan social obligation to offer courses to people with disabilities (or in Malaysia formerly known as Orang Kelainan Upaya and OKU in acronym) to give them the opportunity to receive training appropriate to their ability.
-This supported a conducive learning environment complete with high-tech workshops, computer labs, resource centre and wireless internet access make the climate more transformative learning, creative and innovative.
-In addition, the lecturers become an important asset in the form of students who are knowledgeable, skilled and competitive.